 Just reverse of the truth table of AND gate which is

 Like AND gate a NAND gate can also be more than two inputs, like 3, 4, input NAND gate.

-An NAND gate is also referred as universal logic gate as all the binary operations can be realized by using only NAND gates.
+A NAND gate is also referred as universal logic gate as all the binary operations can be realised by using only NAND gates.

 There are three basic binary operations, AND, OR and NOT.
-By these three basic operations, one can realize all complex binary operations.
-Now, we will show all these three binary operations can be realized by using only NAND gates.
+By these three basic operations, one can realise all complex binary operations.
+Now, we will show how we can achieve all these three binary operations by using only NAND gates.

-Realizing AND Gate Using NAND GateAs we told earlier, a NAND gate is a NOT gate followed by an AND gate, so if we can cancel the effect of NOT gate in a NAND gate it will become an AND gate.
-Hence, a NOT gate followed by a NAND gate realizes an AND gate.
-In this case we use the NOT gate which is realized from NAND gate and the logic circuit is shown below,
+Realizing AND Gate Using NAND GateAs we told earlier, a NAND gate is a NOT gate followed by an AND gate, so if we can cancel the effect of NOT gate in a NAND gate, it will become an AND gate.
+Hence, a NOT gate followed by a NAND gate realises an AND gate.
+In this case, we use the NOT gates realised from NAND gates, and we are showing the logic circuit below,

 Realizing OR Gate from NAND GateFrom De Morgan Theorem we know, The above equation is a logical OR operation.
 The above logic equation can be represented by gates as shown above, where inputs first inverted then passed through a third NAND gate.